 Many academic departments post information about internships, field studies, and post-grad jobs for their students.
 Have you visited yours?
 See the university's list of academic departments to find yours.

-If you're targeting a particular geographic location, don't overlook this source.
-Of course you know that not all jobs are advertised, so definitely look at other sources as well.
+If you're targeting a particular geographic location, watch the job postings in that region's media outlets.
+Of course you know that not all jobs are advertised, but don't overlook this resource.